This article does not constitute tax or financial advice. Please consult a tax and/or financial advisor regarding your specific situation.

 What is a reverse mortgage?

 A reverse mortgage is a loan secured by your home that has an optional monthly payment.
 Unlike “forward” mortgages, in which you make monthly payments toward your principal and interest, a reverse mortgage allows you to take money out of the home without worrying about a monthly mortgage bill.
+You just need to pay taxes, insurance, and maintain the home.

 Reverse mortgages come due when the last borrower or non-borrowing spouse passes away or moves out of the home.
 Until then, borrowers can access money from the home in the form of a line of credit, a lump sum payment, or monthly installments.